Last Updated on June 25, 2023 by Matt

 Make an insurance claim

-If you don’t manage to recover your stolen electric scooter through your own search or with the help of the police and if you have comprehensive coverage, the insurance company will sign a check over to you for the present value of your scooter.
+If recovery efforts fail and you have comprehensive coverage, the insurance company will provide a check for the present value of your scooter.

 Additionally, if you’ve already obtained homeowner’s insurance, know that this policy may provide additional vehicle theft coverage too.